qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 ## Document Windows

-This example shows how to implement a desktop oriented, document centric user interface.
+This example shows how to implement a desktop-oriented, document-centric user interface.
 The idea is to have one window per document.
 When opening a new document, a new window is opened.
 To the user, each window is a self contained world with a single document.

 ![Two document windows and the close warning dialog.](assets/interface-document-window.png)

 The code starts from an `ApplicationWindow` with a *File* menu with the standard operations: *New*, *Open*, *Save* and *Save As*.
-We put this in the file `DocumentWindow.qml`.
+We put this in the `DocumentWindow.qml`.

-We import the `Qt.labs.platform` for native dialogs and have made the subsequent changes to the project file and `main.cpp` as described in the section on native dialogs above.
+We import `Qt.labs.platform` for native dialogs, and have made the subsequent changes to the project file and `main.cpp` as described in the section on native dialogs above.

 ```qml
 import QtQuick